vote for your favorite in the Xataka Mexico 2021 Awards

-We begin with the voting of the best smartphones in the Xataka Mexico 2021 Awards!
-As always, we started with the low-end segment, that of basic but efficient smartphones, and that is why now we are looking for the Best low-end smartphone of 2021.
+After choosing the best low-end smartphone for the Xataka Mexico Awards 2021, it is the turn of one of the most competitive categories: the best mid-range smartphone of this year.
+It is time for them to help us choose which is that favorite cell phone within this range.

-All participants were chosen by the editorial team based on our selection criteria: that they are products with official distribution in Mexico and that they arrived in the country this year or have confirmed their arrival (although we will also include some that have not managed to participate in the edition. previous).
+The participants were chosen based on their prices, that is, they are smartphones that do not cost more than 9,999 launch pesos.
+In addition, they must comply with the rules of: having official distribution in Mexico and having arrived in the country that year (we also consider models with confirmed arrival in the country in the coming months or those who have not entered the vote last year).

-What has been for you the best low-end smartphone of this 2021?
+What has been for you the best mid-range smartphone of this 2021?

 Now, vote for your favorite: